Unsupervised Elicitation of Language Models

 \section{Compute Costs}

 \ourmethod is one form of inference-time scaling.
-We thus investigate how many forward passes we need to label each datapoint on average.
+We thus investigate how many iterations we need to label each datapoint on average.
 Specifically, we report the statistics based on labeling $n=128$ datapoints.
-As shown in Table \ref{tab:cost}, \ourmethod often requires 2 to 3 forward passes to label each datapoint.
+As shown in Table \ref{tab:cost}, \ourmethod often requires 2 to 3 iterations to label each datapoint.